- Find A Trip

 After an exciting week in Los Angeles and Vegas, imagine palm trees swaying in the background, a fresh pineapple smoothie (with a mini-umbrella of course!) and a lei around your neck.
 It’s paradise!
 Get set for 14 days on the Hawaiian Islands.
 There’s plenty of time for R&R in between surfing Waikiki Beach, hiking Diamond Head, kayaking the lagoon in Waikoloa, snorkeling with sea turtles and marveling at the lava flow in Volcanoes National Park.
 You’ll fall so in love with this tropical haven that when your journey ends, the only thing you’ll be thinking is a hui kaua (until we meet again).

 Welcome to the City of Angels and UCLA, home of the Bruins, where we will have our orientation.
 Wander Hollywood & Highland, check out the Dolby Theater (home of the Academy Awards), measure handprints outside Mann’s Chinese Theater and stroll along Hollywood Walk of Fame.
 Dine at Hard Rock Cafe and explore Universal’s City Walk.
 Tour the Ackerman Union home of the UCLA bookstore, make use of the campus facilities (basketball courts, gym or swimming pool), and visit the college town of Westwood Village.
-Go 'Full Throttle' on the world’s tallest and fastest triple launch coaster, enter the 4th Dimension on X2 and travel from 0 to 100 mph in 7-seconds on SUPERMAN: Escape from Krypton at Six Flags Magic Mountain.
+Go ‘Full Throttle’ on the world’s tallest and fastest triple launch coaster, enter the 4th Dimension on X2 and travel from 0 to 100 mph in 7-seconds on SUPERMAN: Escape from Krypton at Six Flags Magic Mountain.
 Reflect on acceptance at the Museum of Tolerance.
-Get soaked at Raging Waters.
 Eye the chiseled bodies on Muscle (Venice) Beach, watch for celebrities on Rodeo Drive, laugh it up at the IMPROV Comedy Club and indulge your sweet tooth at Diddy Riese.

 Lounge by the Monte Carlo wave pool or soak up the sun floating around the lazy river.
-Sample Italian delicacies at Buca di Beppo before soaring on thrill rides atop the tallest structure in Vegas.
+Sample Italian delicacies at Buca di Beppo before soaring on thrill rides atop the tallest building in Vegas.
 Blast off on the Big Shot, the highest thrill ride in the world, spin 900 feet off the ground on Insanity or teeter back and forth over the edge on X-Scream.
 Take in the sights and sounds of Las Vegas Boulevard – the dancing fountains at the Bellagio, the erupting volcano at the Mirage, the forum shops at Caesar’s Palace, the world’s largest coke bottle at the World of Coca Cola and the world’s largest light beam at the Luxor.
 Feel the pulse of the Big Apple on the Roller Coaster at New York-New York.

 The Garden Isle is just a hop, skip and jump away; feel the spirit of aloha!
 Check out the local flavor of Hanalei Bay.
 Ferry over to Fern Grotto, a lava rock grotto in the Wailua River that acts as a natural amphitheater to authentic Polynesian sounds.
-Dine in downtown Lihue, an area known for its authentic Polynesian delicacies.

 A short flight over to the Valley Isle is our last stop.
 Try paddle boarding, kayaking or surfing on the pristine ocean shore.
 Interact with the locals in Lahaina on Front Street.
 Hold on tight during one wet and wild banana boat right in turquoise waters.
 Depart from Ma’alaea Harbor to snorkel amongst more than 250 species of fish in the Molokini crater and off the coast of Lana’i amongst wild spinner, spotted and bottlenose dolphins and possibly a sea turtle or two.
 Be amazed by an authentic luau on the resort’s Sunset Terrace.
 Reminisce about your incredible journey at a farewell banquet.